Graham Allen (politician): Early life

+Graham Allen was born in 1953 in Aspley, Nottingham.
+He is the cousin of SDP politician Rosie Barnes (née Allen).

-Born in 1953 in Aspley, Nottingham, he was educated at the local Robert Shaw Primary School and Forest Fields Grammar School in Forest Fields.
+He was educated at the local Robert Shaw Primary School and Forest Fields Grammar School in Forest Fields.
 He graduated from City of London Polytechnic, and received an MA from the University of Leeds.

-He joined the Labour Party in 1971 whilst working as a warehouse worker.
-He worked from 1978 to 1983 as a Research Officer with the Labour Party.
-In 1982 he was elected as a councillor to the London Borough of Tower Hamlets, which he served until 1986.
-He was a local government officer at the Greater London Council between 1983 and 1984, before working for the trade union movement, running the first political fund ballots, and then with the GMB until his election in 1987.
+He joined the Labour Party in 1971 whilst employed as a warehouse worker.
+He worked from 1978 to 1983 as a Research Officer for the Labour Party.
+In 1982 he was elected as a councillor in the London Borough of Tower Hamlets, where he served until 1986.
+He was a local government officer at Greater London Council between 1983 and 1984, before working for the trade union movement, running the first political fund ballots, and then with the GMB until his election in 1987.

 Parliamentary career

 Allen was elected as the Labour MP for the Nottingham North constituency at the 1987 general election, gaining the seat from the Conservative's Richard Ottaway with a majority of 1,665 votes.
 His majority at the 2010 general election was 8,138.

 After helping to organise Tony Blair's leadership campaign, Allen was given a series of shadow portfolios, including social security, transport and the environment.
 After the Labour Party came to power at the 1997 general election Allen became a government whip until after the 2001 general election, when he returned to the backbenches.

 Allen was liberated by his move to the backbenches, which freed him to speak out publicly on the few elements of government policy he opposed.
 Allen took a stand against the Iraq War, and with his Constituency Agent Ian Murphy, he stood at the forefront of a successful campaign to recall Parliament in September 2002, attempting to organise an unofficial recall if the House would not formally sit.

-Allen sat on a number of parliamentary select committees, and was the Chair of the Political and Constitutional Reform Select Committee in the House of Commons from 2010 to 2015.
+Allen sat on a number of parliamentary select committees, and was the chair of the Political and Constitutional Reform Select Committee in the House of Commons from 2010 to 2015.
 He is also a member of the Speaker's Committee on the Electoral Commission.

 Allen is a patron of Humanists UK (formerly British Humanist Association) and has campaigned against faith schools in the United Kingdom.
 He is an honorary associate of the National Secular Society.

-In 2011, he voted against the military intervention in Libya.
+In 2011, he voted against military intervention in Libya.

 Allen announced he would stand down at the 2017 general election due to ill health.